detekt/detekt/docs/pages/configurations.md

 #### Rule sets and rules

 _detekt_ allows easily to just pick the rules you want and configure them the way you like.
-For example if you want to allow 20 functions inside a kotlin file instead of the default threshold of 10, write:
+For example if you want to allow up to 20 functions inside a kotlin file instead of the default threshold of 10, write:
 ```
 complexity:
   TooManyFunctions: